Valhalla Recreation Area

 - 11.1 miles of groomed trails for classic cross-country skiing on the Valkyrie Trails.
 Snowshoes on Loops A, B and Little A this season.

 - Annual Forest Pass, Interagency Pass (Senior, Military, etc.) or payment of the daily user fee is required.

 - Dogs are prohibited on groomed ski trails during the winter ski season.
 In the off season, dogs are allowed on the ski trails, but must be on a leash at all times.

 - Parking area and facilities open from 6 AM to 10 PM daily.
 Other rules and regulations are posted.

 - Main chalet and warming room with picnic tables & benches inside.

-- Main and secondary parking areas
+- Main parking area

 - Rest rooms near chalet and warming room